Microtransplantation: Clinical studies

 In a randomized controlled trial from 2004 to 2009, 58 AML patients aged 60–88 years were randomly assigned to receive chemotherapy (control group; n=28) or it plus HLA-mismatched G-CSF–mobilized donor peripheral blood stem cell (G-PBSC) (G-PBSC group/ Microtransplantation; n = 30).
 The complete remission rate was significantly higher in the G-PBSC group than in the control group (80.0% vs 42.8%); The median recovery times of neutrophils and platelets were 11 days and 14.5 days, respectively, in the G-PBSC group and 16 days and 20 days, respectively, in the control group after chemotherapy; The 2-year probability of disease-free survival (DFS) was significantly higher in the G-PBSC group than in the control group (38.9% vs 10.0%).
 No graft-versus-host disease was observed in any patient.
 Persistent donor microchimerism was successfully detected in all of the 4 female patients.

 In another long-term research from 2004–2011, 101 patients with AML-CR1 (9 to 65 years old) received Microtransplantation regimen.
 The 6-year leukemia-free survival (LFS) and overall survival (OS) rates were 84.4% and 89.5%, respectively, in the low-risk group, which were similar to the rates in the intermediate-risk group (59.2% and 65.2%, respectively); The 6-year LFS and OS were 76.4% and 82.1%, respectively, in patients who received a high dose of donor CD3+ T cells, which were significantly higher than the LFS and OS in patients who received a lower dose of donor CD3+ T cells (49.5% and 55.3%, respectively).
 No GVHD was observed in any of the patients.

 The positive results have also been verified by healthcare centers in Italy, America, Spain, etc.

-Led by Dr. Huisheng Ai and his medical team at MST International Clinic for Leukemia in the 307th Hospital of Chinese People’s Liberation Army located in Beijing, multicenter collaborative study on Microtransplantation has started since 2013 in nine authoritative blood institutes from China, Duke University and Keck School of Medicine-University of Southern California in United States, University of Sydney in Australia and University of Montreal in Canada.
+Led by Dr. Huisheng Ai, Guo Mei and their medical team at MST International Clinic for Leukemia in the 307th Hospital of Chinese People’s Liberation Army located in Beijing, multicenter collaborative study on Microtransplantation has started since 2013 in nine authoritative blood institutes from China, Duke University and Keck School of Medicine-University of Southern California in United States, University of Sydney in Australia and University of Montreal in Canada.